 Or, in some cases, there’s no backup for their day job while busy in implementation and testing causing a backlog of work, up-set customers, and compounding stress as a result.

 Once ERP is implemented or about to be implemented, it is very important that key business processes cover areas related to feasibility, requirements, prototyping and implementation ERP functionalities.
 These areas are the source of many issues in ERP implementation.

 Further, ERP implementations increasingly include technical work through enhanced configuration features and the need for extensive integration with other systems (for example financial, supply chain or quality software & tools).

-Another example would be old metrics which was life blood to measure the business is no more available as they used, hence, process and systems functionalities must fit each other for proper integration.
+Another example would be old metrics which was lifeblood to measure the business is no more available as they used, hence, process and systems functionalities must fit each other for proper integration.

 7. Lack of Change Management

-It is very easy to take for granted that all employees will accept that implementing an ERP system is ‘Good Thing’!
-It might not be the case when you talk to the employer who is using the same old system for the last 10 years and feels the things he/she is doing a fine job for business and customers with the old system.
+It is very easy to take for granted that all employees will accept that implementing an ERP system is a ‘Good Thing’!
+It might not be the case when you talk to the employer who is using the same old system for the last 10 years and feels things he/she is doing a fine job for business and customers with the old system.

 These people firmly believe “If it ain’t broke, don’t fix it”

 The people who know most in business and are very good at their job sometimes can be the biggest roadblock of new system deployment and can come up with all possible reasons why it will not work as they know the business inside out!
 Hence, imposing significant ERP implement risk.

 Therefore, it is important to launch a change in a management program to make them understand why business and they have to go through the pain and why the grass is greener on the other side.